President of Iran: Qualifications and election

 Within these guidelines the council vetoes candidates who it deems unacceptable.
 The approval process is considered to be a check on the president's power, and usually amounts to a small number of candidates being approved.
 In the 1997 election, for example, only four out of 238 presidential candidates were approved by the council.

 Some Western observers have routinely criticized the approvals process as a way for the council and supreme leader to ensure that only conservative and like-minded Islamic fundamentalists can win office.
-The council denies this, citing approval of Iranian reformists in previous elections.
+The council denies this, citing approval of Iranian reformists in several elections.
 The council rejects most of the candidates stating that they are not "a well-known political figure", a requirement by the current law.

 The president must be elected with a simple majority of the popular vote.
 If no candidate receives a majority in the first round, a runoff election is held between the top two candidates.

-The president automatically becomes the head of the Supreme National Security Council and the head of the Supreme Council of Cultural Revolution.
+The president is then sworn in by the Parliament.